Akuli/python-tutorial/answers.md

 ## Defining functions

-1. Use `-value` to get tha negative in the abs function, and for loops in the other two functions.
+1. Use `-value` to get the negative in the abs function, and for loops in the other two functions.

     ```py